CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

   	* Try uninstalling and reinstalling it.
   	* Make sure you're not running the Discord or the Stream Deck software with administrator privileges.
 	* Check if there are not multiple profiles for "Discord Volume Mixer".
 If yes, remove them all and try again.

-* If you have some feedback, ask around on [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp) on the `#danols-plugin-support` channel.

 ## Configuration
 1. Download and install the plugin from the Stream Deck Marketplace (preferred, handles auto updates) or from [the releases](https://github.com/CZDanol/StreamDeck-DiscordVolumeMixer2/releases).